MetalBlockchain/metal-docs/docs/overview/getting-started/avalanche-consensus.md

 ## Validators

-If it were free to become a validator on the Avalanche network, that would be problematic because a malicious actor could start many, many nodes which would get queried very frequently.
+If it were free to become a validator on the Metal Blockchain, that would be problematic because a malicious actor could start many, many nodes which would get queried very frequently.
 The malicious actor could make the node act badly and cause a safety or liveness failure.
 The validators, the nodes which are queried as part of consensus, have influence over the network.
 They have to pay for that influence with real-world value in order to prevent this kind of ballot stuffing.
 This idea of using real-world value to buy influence over the network is called Proof of Stake.

 To become a validator, a node must **bond** (stake) something valuable (**METAL**).
 The more METAL a node bonds, the more often that node is queried by other nodes.
 When a node samples the network it's not uniformly random.
 Rather, it's weighted by stake amount.
 Nodes are incentivized to be validators because they get a reward if, while they validate, they're sufficiently correct and responsive.

-Avalanche doesn't have slashing.
+Metal Blockchain doesn't have slashing.
 If a node doesn't behave well while validating, such as giving incorrect responses or perhaps not responding at all, its stake is still returned in whole, but with no reward.
 As long as a sufficient portion of the bonded METAL is held by correct nodes, then the network is safe, and is live for virtuous transactions.

 ## Big Ideas

-Two big ideas in Avalanche are **subsampling** and **transitive voting**.
+Two big ideas in the Avalanche consensus are **subsampling** and **transitive voting**.
 Subsampling has low message overhead.
 It doesn't matter if there are twenty validators or two thousand validators; the number of consensus messages a node sends during a query remains constant.

 ![Working example 8](/img/cons-09-Consensus_Doc_txY-7.png)